tsnellgrove/dark_castle2/castle_to_do2.md

 	- Immedite fix is to set flask_output in this case (ditto for max_score and version) and set "" value at start of code
 	- Or, could hid form and 'Submit' in this case?
 	- Or, perhaps better, could pop 'id' upon end_of_game == True
+	- no longer need flask_output defined in first 'if id exist'; create separate section for local variables in main routine
+	- improve on 'press any key to restart' interstitial?